AbdulhameedO/You-Shall-Not-Pass/README.md

 # You-Shall-Not-Pass

-SecureGateVision is a Gate Access Control system that leverages image processing techniques for enhanced security.
+You-Shall-Not-Pass is a Gate Access Control system that leverages image processing techniques for enhanced security.
 This project aims to provide a robust and efficient solution for gate access control using computer vision.

 ## Features